 When you have a baby, you have to have a car seat–that’s the law.
 Everyone is concerned about getting the car seat correctly secured in the car, but have you ever bothered to look into the chemicals used to create these car seats?
 We’ve discovered a slew of toxic chemicals, like fire retardants and perfluorinated chemicals, that are off-gassing into the air which can disrupt hormones.
 So what is a mom to do?
-You’ve trusted Mamavation to bring you topics like best & worst organic mattresses, best & worst collagen, & best & worst supplements for children, now join us as we bring to you the best non-toxic car seats that are free from fire retardants for your little ones.
+You’ve trusted Mamavation to bring you topics like best & worst organic mattresses, best & worst collagen, & best & worst supplements for children, now join us as we bring to you the best non-toxic car seats of 2020 that are free from flame retardants for your little ones.
+UPDATE: Check out our latest 2022 Non-Toxic Car Seat Purchasing Guide here.

 Fire Retardants in Car Seats: When Good Intentions Turn Toxic for Children